simonchen/SmartBatteryHack_ESP8266/README.md

 # SmartBastteryHack_ESP8266
-This project is extended from SmartBatteryHack, Now, it works especially for WeMos D1 board that uses ESP8266 chip (ARM architecture).
+This project is extended from SmartBatteryHack, Now, it works especially for WeMos D1 R1 board (wifi) that uses ESP8266 chip (ARM architecture).

 # Development story
 Initially, I've found the hacking project - SmartBatteryHack to decrypt the SBS(Smart Battery System) data, but it was reading /writing data based on AVR architecture (i.e, Ardunio Uno / Mega board), what I have only is the affordable board - WeMos D1 that uses ESP8266 chip at ARM architecture, so I decided to transform the base module for adapting ARM architecture.